Estopinal College of Architecture and Planning

-The R. Wayne Estopinal College of Architecture and Planning, also known as CAP, is an academic college of Ball State University in Muncie, Indiana offering degrees in Architecture, Landscape Architecture, Urban Planning, Historic Preservation, Urban Design, Construction Management, and Interior Design, and is Indiana's only state-assisted Architecture school.
+The R. Wayne Estopinal College of Architecture and Planning, commonly referred to as CAP, is one of seven academic colleges of Ball State University based in Muncie, Indiana, with a satellite facility in Indianapolis.
+The college offers degrees in architecture, landscape architecture, urban planning, historic preservation, urban design, construction management, and interior design.
+CAP was established in 1965.

+The Estopial College of Architecture and Planning is located in the Architecture Building on the main campus.
+It holds the architecture library, labs, offices, studios, classrooms, a lecture hall, a resource center, and a gallery.
+It also houses the Ball State Center for Energy Research/Education/Service (CERES).

+Ball State University offers the only PAB (Planning Accreditation Board) accredited Master of Urban and Regional Planning (MURP) & Bachelor of Urban Planning and Design (BUPD) in the state of Indiana.
+The MURP program has been continuously accredited since 1993 and the BUPD program has been continuously accredited since 1995.
+CAP also houses the only professionally accredited Master of Landscape (MLA) program in Indiana.

-On June 12, 2019, the Ball State University Board of Trustees approved renaming the College of Architecture and Planning in honor of alumnus R. Wayne Estopinal, who served on the university's board of trustees from 2011 until his death in 2018.
+In 2019, the college was named in honor of alumnus R. Wayne Estopinal, who served on the university's board of trustees from 2011 until 2018.

 History

 In the mid-1960s, the Indiana General Assembly approved the development of a state-assisted architecture program at what was then Ball State Teacher's College.
 On March 23, 1965, the basis of the College of Architecture and Planning opened its doors in a converted reserve naval armory just north of the site of the current CAP building.
 CAP began with four instructors and only offered degrees in Architecture.
 In 1972, the west portion of the existing building was built, and an addition was added in 1980.